#!/usr/bin/bash

 Meaning of -n in bash

-is not not empty.
-It's a roundabout way of saying [ -z "$1" ];
+The -n argument to test (aka [) means "is not empty".
+The example you posted means "if $1 is not not empty.
+It's a roundabout way of saying [ -z "$1" ]; ($1 is empty).

-You can learn more with help test
+You can learn more with help test.

-..) are positional parameters.
+$1 and others ($2, $3..) are positional parameters.
 They're what was passed as arguments to the script or function you're in.
-For example, running a script named foo
+For example, running a script named foo as ./foo bar baz would result in $1 == bar, $2 == baz

 Source: parameters - What does -n mean in Bash? - Stack Overflow